-Tit-for-tat: county mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress
+Tit-for-tat: County mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress

 “…the county sheriff’s report shall include the monthly average jail population, any jail inspections and accidents or incidents that occur within the jail or that involve any deputies.

-“…the county commissioners’ reports shall be provided by all twenty-one county commissioners to include all interactions with their constituents.
-A “Constituent Contact Log’ shall include all attempts made to provide the information contained in monthly commission packets to their constituents, any initiatives they are working on for their respective districts and all information from any committees they are members of,” reads the bulk of the resolution.
+“…the county commissioners’ reports shall be provided by all (21) county commissioners to include all interactions with their constituents.
+A ‘Constituent Contact Log’ shall include all attempts made to provide the information contained in monthly commission packets to their constituents, any initiatives they are working on for their respective districts and all information from any committees they are members of,” reads the bulk of the resolution.

 No resolution appears to have been drafted to require the Claiborne Finance Office to submit monthly cash disbursement reports, as requested last month by commissioner Mason.